Rover Company: Rover motorcycles

 The company developed and produced the Rover Imperial motorcycle in November 1902.
-This was a 3.5 hp diamond-framed motorcycle with the engine in the centre and 'springer' front forks which was ahead of its time.
-This first Rover motorcycle had innovative features such as a spray carburettor, bottom-bracket engine and mechanically operated valves.
+This was a 3.5 hp diamond-framed motorcycle, with the engine in the centre and 'springer' front forks, which was ahead of its time.
+This first Rover motorcycle had such innovative features as a spray carburettor, bottom-bracket engine, and mechanically operated valves.
 With a strong frame with double front down tubes and a good quality finish, over a thousand Rover motorcycles were sold in 1904.
 The following year, however, Rover stopped motorcycle production to concentrate on their 'safety bicycle' but in 1910 designer John Greenwood was commissioned to develop a new 3.5 hp 500 cc engine with spring-loaded tappets, a Bosch magneto and an innovative inverted tooth drive chain.
 It had a Brown and Barlow carburettor and Druid spring forks.
 This new model was launched at the 1910 Olympia show and over 500 were sold.

 In 1913 a 'TT' model was launched with a shorter wheelbase and sports handlebars.
 The 'works team' of Dudley Noble and Chris Newsome had some success and won the works team award.